What is Rank Score and How to track your progress?

-So how do PageRank work?
+So how does PageRank work?

-Well PageRank ranks web pages according to their importance, or ‘link popularity’ -determined by the number and quality of the page’s backlinks.
+Well, PageRank ranks web pages according to their importance, or ‘link popularity’ -determined by the number and quality of the page’s backlinks.
 The idea is that every page on the web has a vote (that can vary in weight, depending on that page’s own Rank), and that it can cast its vote for other pages by linking out to them.
 The weight of each vote is diluted in proportion to the number of links on the page.

-For example let’s say page A has a Rank of 10 and links out to 5 other pages.
+For example, let’s say page A has a Rank of 10 and links out to 5 other pages.
 According to the original Google PageRank formula, Google would consider that 85% of the page’s PageRank gets passed on to the pages it links out to.
 Thus, each of the 5 pages it links to receives 8.5 divided by 5, or 1.7 out of the page’s original score of 10.

 What about Alexa Rank?

 Alexa Rank is a global traffic rank given to a website on the basis of how well it is performing relative to all the sites in the entire world.
 Simply put, the lower the Alexa rank, the better the estimated traffic to the site.
-For example Google has an Alexa rank of 1, but if your site has a score of over 100,000 is not bad as it may seem, as this is your ranking amongst the billions of sites worldwide.
+For example, Google has an Alexa rank of 1, but if your site has a score of over 100,000 is not bad as it may seem, as this is your ranking amongst the billions of sites worldwide.

 Alexa is a good way to track your progress, check your Alexa rank every 3 months and see if your rank has improved.
-Check out your own Alexa Rank.

 Unfortunately, yes.
 If you have a badly built website you may end up working much harder simply to gain a few steps up.
 When Google looks at your website it doesn’t see the beautiful fonts and pictures, that we see.
 It sees the code of your website, the bare bones of it.

 Often if your website was made by an online website builder the code will be terribly messy.
-This is due to the fact that these website builder use pre-built templates.
+This is due to the fact that these website builders use pre-built templates.
 These templates are then covered in more code to change the colours and make it fit your brand.
 While the final result may look beautiful to a human it is far from it to a Google bot.
 So much so that your ugly code may result in your hard work being ignored by Google and ultimately your SEO may be a waste of time.

 So what if my code is already good?

 Well then you will be fine and Google will pay you all the attention you deserve.
-But what does your site look like to humans.
+But what does your site look like to humans?
 If your site is ‘aesthetically challenged’ then while you may rank highly actual humans may ignore you.

 Ultimately you want a site that is coded well and looks great to humans too.
-While it will cost you more, a custom built website will be much better for you in the long run.
+While it will cost you more, a custom-built website will be much better for you in the long run.

 Another factor to take into account is site speed.
 How fast pages load and whether or not your pages load correctly on mobile phones.